sendgrid/php-http-client/TROUBLESHOOTING.md

 <a name="request-body"></a>
 ## Viewing the Request Body

-When debugging or testing, it may be useful to examine the raw request body to compare against the [documented format](https://sendgrid.com/docs/API_Reference/SMTP_API/index.html).
+When debugging or testing, it may be useful to examine the raw request body.
 In the `examples/example.php` file, after your API call use this code to echo out the statuscode, body and headers:

 ```php
 echo $response->statusCode();